 Where appropriate, plans are put in place to support a child’s well-being following consultation with pupils and their parents/carers.
 We follow guidance if necessary from trained health professionals to meet any additional health, medical and personal care needs of individual children.

 If your child has a health need, we will work closely with medical practitioners.
 We will administer prescribed medication following our medication policy where appropriate.
 Personal Care is conducted discreetly and with dignity whilst fostering independence whenever possible.

 We work closely with the School Nurse Service, which provides support for individual children with differing needs, and with CAMHS (Child and Adolescent Mental Health Services) if your child needs that level of support.
 We also work closely with Social Care when appropriate.

 At Southglade we have two learning mentors who are timetabled to provide either 1:1 or small group emotional and social support.
 This might be in the form of a nurture group e.g. for those who are having difficulty accessing learning, or a friendship group for those who are finding social situations more difficult.

 Through a broad and balanced curriculum, opportunities within school including school council, assemblies, performances, sporting opportunities and after-school clubs, we aim to continually develop the self-esteem and social skills of all of our children.

 What training have staff supporting children with special educational needs had?

 At Southglade Primary and Nursery School we have undertaken a wide variety of SEND training both as whole staff and as individuals.
-This has included autism training and speech, language and communication training.
+This has included autism training, Dyslexia training and speech, language and communication training.
 We aim to keep all school staff up-to-date with relevant training and developments in teaching practice in relation to the needs of children with SEND.

 This is not an exclusive list and ongoing professional development is key to ensuring all staff remain updated and skilled.